powdr-labs/powdr/book/src/pil/expressions.md

 ## Algebraic Expressions

-For identities (or functions called from identities), the expression syntax is limited:
+For constraints (or functions called at a place where a constraint is expected), the expression syntax is limited:
 After evaluating function calls and performing constant propagation, the resulting expression has to be an "algebraic expression".
 These are restricted in the following way: